Mehak-Mehta/WebTemp/README.md

 Website template

-# What does it look like?
+# What does it look like

  ![darkmode](https://user-images.githubusercontent.com/76558546/114166192-0cb94f00-994b-11eb-867c-135a4695229f.jpg)